Patient type: All

 105 .
 Pyruvate

-HIGH LGG TEST RESULT REFERENT VALUES FOR ADULTS What does high lgG test result referent values for adults level mean?
+HIGH ANTI-HISTONE ANTIBODIES TEST RESULT POSITIVE REFERENT VALUES What does high Anti-histone antibodies test result positive referent values level mean?

-LOW ANDROSTENEDIONE TEST RESULT REFERENT VALUES FOR CHILDREN What does low androstenedione test result referent values for children level mean?
+LOW NEUTROPHIL GRANULOCYTES (GRANS, POLYS, PMNS) TEST RESULT REFERENT VALUES FOR ADULT What does low Neutrophil granulocytes (grans, polys, PMNs) test result referent values for adult level mean?

-HIGH FREE TRIIODOTHYRONINE (FT3) TEST RESULT REFERENT VALUES FOR ADULTS What does high free triiodothyronine (FT3) test result referent values for adults level mean?
+LOW ANTI-HISTONE ANTIBODIES TEST RESULT NEGATIVE REFERENT VALUES What does low Anti-histone antibodies test result negative referent values level mean?

-HIGH PROTHROMBIN TIME (PT) TEST RESULT REFERENT VALUES What does high Prothrombin time (PT) test result referent values level mean?
+HIGH HAPTOGLOBIN TEST RESULT REFERENT VALUES FOR OVER 50 YEARS OLD What does high haptoglobin test result referent values for over 50 years old level mean?

-HIGH ANTI-CITRULLINATED PROTEIN ANTIBODIES TEST RESULT WEAKPOSITIVE REFERENT VALUES What does high Anti-citrullinated protein antibodies test result weak positive referent values level mean?
+HIGH ANTI-PHOSPHOLIPID LGA TEST RESULT MODERATE POSITIVE REFERENT VALUES What does high Anti-phospholipid lgA test result moderate positive referent values level mean?

-LOW LYMPHOCYTES TEST RESULT REFERENT VALUES FOR NEWBORN What does low Lymphocytes test result referent values for newborn level mean?
+LOW LYMPHOCYTES TEST RESULT REFERENT VALUES FOR ADULT What does low Lymphocytes test result referent values for adults level mean?

-HIGH MEAN CORPUSCULAR HEMOGLOBIN CONCENTRATION (MCHC) TEST RESULT REFERENT VALUES What does high Mean corpuscular hemoglobin concentration (MCHC) test result referent values level mean?
+HIGH ANTI-MüLLERIAN HORMONE TEST RESULT REFERENT VALUES FOR 13-45 YEARS OLD What does high Anti-Müllerian hormone test result referent values for 13-45 years old level mean?

 tests: